console-bob/version-test-server/README.md

 # version-test-server
-The represents the UI repository for modification and testing of createbuild.sh
+The represents the server repository for modification and testing of createbuild.sh